Template-Guided Reconstruction of Pulmonary Segments with Neural Implicit Functions: Methodology

-While the combination of the median template and Deformation Network serves to provide moderated predictions as the raw occupancy field, challenges remain when shapes deviate significantly from the template.
-To address this issue, we further introduce a Correction Network $C$.
-For an arbitrary spatial location $\textbf{p}$, the Correction Network takes its point encoding $\emph{F}(\textbf{p})$ and produces a 19-dimensional output, formulated in Eq. \ref{equ:correction}.
-The 19-dimensional output serves as the class-wise additive adjustments to the predicted occupancy values in the raw occupancy field at the same location.
-Viewing in the scope of the entire grid in 3D space, $C$ generates a 19-class additive occupancy correction field with shape $D \times H \times W \times 19$.
-Finally, the summation between the raw occupancy field and correction field constitute the final occupancy field with shape $D \times H \times W \times 19$ for 19-class reconstruction.
+\revisedtwo{To refine this coarse reconstruction as raw occupancy field $\textbf{t}'$, we introduce the Correction Network C. For each point $\textbf{p}$, the Correction Network again takes the encoding $\emph{F}(\textbf{p})$ and predicts a 19-dimensional correction vector:

+The Correction network output functions as a class-wise additive adjustments to the raw occupancy field at each point location.
+Let the final Occupancy field be $\emph{O}$, we have the final prediction of a point as:

+In the scope of the entire 3D volume, $C$ generates a 19-class correction field with shape $d \times h \times w \times 19$.
+The summation between the raw occupancy field and correction field constitute the final occupancy field with shape $d \times h \times w \times 19$ for 19-class reconstruction.}